History of the Mt. Clare Historic Site

 The Baltimore and Ohio Railroad (B&O) was founded in 1827 and broke ground on July 4, 1828, for the construction of its headquarters and America’s first commercial railroad tracks.
 On our historic site, in 1830, the B&O built America’s first railroad station, calling it the West Pratt Street Depot (later renamed Mt.
 Clare Depot).
 Over time, as the B&O’s tracks stretched from Baltimore to Washington, DC, as well as to further points west.
 Mt.
 Clare remained the primary facility of the B&O throughout the rest of the 1800s.
 It continued to expand and eventually became a 100-acre complex of buildings in downtown Baltimore containing shops for the construction and repair of steam engines, passenger and freight cars, rails, and bridges.
 It also came to include an iron works, foundry, blacksmith, bridge fabrication shop, sawmill, machine shop, a grain elevator, and a tender shop.

 Mt.
-Clare Station was the home of many firsts, including the first American steam engine in 1830, the Tom Thumb, and was the location of the receipt of the world’s first telecommunications message, a Morse Code telegram, in 1844.
+Clare Station was the home of many firsts, including the first American steam engine in 1830, the Tom Thumb.
 A new, larger station was built at Mt.
 Clare in 1851 to provide improved passenger service, containing two waiting rooms, a ticket booth, and offices, which still stands today on public display at the B&O Railroad Museum.
 The Mt.
 Clare Shops remained in continuous operation from the 1830s until 1990.

 History of the Museum